 3. While in the Edit Settings window, click on the VM Options tab and expand the VMware Tools section.
-Check the checkbox for Synchronize at startup and resume or Synchronize guest time with host to enable the feature.
+Check the checkbox for Synchronize guest time with host/Synchronize at startup and resume to enable the feature.
 Click OK to save the configuration.